School of Public Policy

 iGive: Carillon Community

 The iGIVE program gives first year students an opportunity to learn about philanthropy, innovation, and social change through rigorous class work and hands-on experience.
-Through iGIVE, part of the Carillon Community, students live together in Easton Hall and develop camaraderie through hard work, shared interests, and common academic experiences.
-Over the course of the year, students study theories of philanthropy, design a philanthropic fund, award $10,000 to an area nonprofit, and design their own social action projects.
+Through iGIVE, part of the Carillon Community, students live together in the Denton Community and develop lasting peer relationships grounded in common interests, experiential learning, and shared academic commitments.
+Over the course of the year, students study theories of philanthropy, design a philanthropic fund, award $7,500 to an area nonprofit, and design their own social action projects.
 The iGIVE courses are team-based, interactive, and provide an opportunity for students to work on issues they are passionate about.
 Students complete the year with an understanding of some of the world’s most pressing problems and the actions being taken to address them.
 Most importantly, students will finish their freshman year having practiced social change and energized to use their talents to continue doing good.
 For more information see: http://carillon.umd.edu/igive.html

 Specialized Academic Programs